 Peace Through Play is a student-run organization founded and based at Northeastern University.
 We create opportunities for mutual empowerment of college students and youth through utilization of educational games, crafts, and other learning mediums as an interactive teaching method that emphasizes leadership skill building, social emotional learning, and self identity awareness.

 Since 2018, Peace Through Play has been partnered with the Human Services Program at Northeastern University.
-We've collaborated with our faculty adviser from the department, Dr. Emily Mann, and her "Science of Play" honors seminar to develop supplement materials for our organization that promote the power of play in child development.
-Example projects include curriculum on "loose parts play" to facilitate child agency and curriculum on environmental sustainability.
+Our faculty adviser, Dr. Emily Mann’s “Science of Play” Honors Seminar students collaborated with our executive board to develop supplement materials for our organization that promote the power of play in child development.

-In 2009, Peace Games became PeaceFirst and transitioned its base exclusively to full-time Americorps volunteers.
-Northeastern's chapter members wanted to continue working with Boston's youth while remaining full-time university students themselves, so they became an independent organization called Peace Through Play in 2010.
+In 2009, Peace Games evolved into PeaceFirst and transitioned its volunteer base to full-time Americorps members.
+Northeastern's chapter wanted to continue to give full-time university students to volunteer in our surrounding communities, so in 2010, we became the independent nonprofit organization called Peace Through Play.

-When originally founded, Peace Games sought to eliminate and minimize violence in Boston's youth.
-However, Peace Through Play has since grown into an organization that empowers Boston's youth through art projects and community service, in addition to the active play on which the original curriculum was founded.
+The original goal of Peace Games was to eliminate and minimize violence in Boston's youth.
+Since then, Peace Through Play has grown into an organization that empowers Boston's youth through a variety of educational games, crafts, and community service projects to allow students to learn leadership skills, social and emotional skills, and self-identity awareness.